databoys/databoys.github.io/_posts/2015-2-6-Feedforward.md

 We are going to do all of these calculations with matricies because they are fast and super easy to read.
 Our class will take three inputs; the size of the input layer (# features), the size of the hidden layer (variable parameter to be tuned), and the number of the output layer (# of possible classes).
 We set up an array of 1s as a placeholder for the unit activations and an array of 0s as a placeholder for the layer changes.
 One important thing to note is that we initialized all of the weights to random numbers.
 It's important for the weights to be random otherwise we won't be able to tune the network.
 If all of the weights are the same then all of the hidden units will be the same and you'll be screwed.

-> Note: initialize all of the weights to random numbers

 So now it's time to make some predictions.
 What we will do is feed all of the data forward through the network with the random weights and generate some (bad) predictions.
 Later, each time the predictions are made we calculate how wrong the predictions are and in what direction we need to change the weights in order to make the predictions better (i.e. error).
 We will do this many, many … MANY times as the weights get updated so we'll make a feed forward function that can be called over and over again.